amd/ZenDNN/docs/zendnnl_architecture.md

 - **Optimization**: Context helps in optimizing the computation by providing relevant parameters.

 ## 3.3 Operator
 An **Operator** is a function or a set of functions that perform computations on tensors.
-An operator in a computational graph is a node that takes input tensors performs some computations on them and produces output tensors.
-An operator can implement some simple computation on input tensors (add, concat...), computations involving other tensors acting as operator parameters (matrix multiplication with weight and bias as operator parameters), or a complex subgraph (attention layer in LLMs).
+An operator in a computational graph is a node that takes input tensors, performs some computations on them, and produces output tensors.
+An operator can implement a simple computation on input tensors (add, concat...), computations involving other tensors acting as operator parameters (matrix multiplication with weight and bias as operator parameters), or a complex subgraph (attention layer in LLMs).

 ### Key Components of an Operator:
 1. **Simple Computations**: